TYPE DESIGN INFORMATION PAGE last updated on Thu Nov 23 12:36:23 EST 2023

 Henry Lafayette Pelouze

 Type cutter who was active at Baltimore Type.
-Mac McGrew writes about Mademoiselle: Mademoiselle was designed by Tommy Thompson in 1953 as a display face for Mademoiselle magazine.
+Mac McGrew writes about Mademoiselle: Mademoiselle was designed by Tommy Thompson in 1953 as a display typeface for Mademoiselle magazine.
 It was cut by Herman Schnoor at Baltimore Type, which also offered fonts for general sale.
-It is a delicate, narrow modern roman, with long ascenders and short descenders, rather loosely fitted, and works well for display with transitional text faces such as Bulmer and Scotch Roman.
+It is a delicate, narrow modern roman, with long ascenders and short descenders, rather loosely fitted, and works well for display with transitional text typefaces such as Bulmer and Scotch Roman.
 [Google] [More] ⦿

 Jack Aaron Rodriguez